“THE ANCIENT PEARLS”

 He was born in a Brahmin family in Tamil Nadu.
 He was married.
 Ramanujacharya passed away at 120 years of age.

-(His centuries-old mummified body is said to be preserved in a shrine dedicated to him in Srirangam – the only such instance!)
+(His centuries-old mummified body is said to be preserved in a shrine dedicated to him in Srirangam – something unique!)

 (Twice there were attempts on his life.
 In both the occasions, the culprits realised their mistake and surrendered.)